cwood821/Deploy/deploy/ReadMe.md

 - Run `./deploy.sh` in your project's directory

 # Bonus
-Rsync output is logged to a directory you specify in the `.env` file.
+- Rsync output is logged to a directory you specify in the `.env` file.
+- Run a script or command pre-deployment adding its path to the `PRE_DEPLOYMENT_SCRIPT` variable in the `.env` file